-“The National Aboriginal Community Controlled Health Organisation (NACCHO) is appalled that funding of almost $1.7 mill to Redimed was approved by the Federal Aboriginal Health Minister Ken Wyatt 2 weeks ago.”
+“The National Aboriginal Community Controlled Health Organisation (NACCHO) is appalled that funding of almost $1.7 million to Redimed was approved by the Federal Aboriginal Health Minister, Ken Wyatt two weeks ago.”
 Ms Donnella Mills, Acting Chair of NACCHO, said.

-“I am totally perplexed how a non-Aboriginal, privately-owned company, that has no experience whatsoever of working in the delivery of comprehensive primary health to Aboriginal people, can be given a federal government grant of almost $1.7 mill.”
+“I am totally perplexed [as to] how a non-Aboriginal, privately-owned company, that has no experience whatsoever of working in the delivery of comprehensive primary health to Aboriginal people, can be given a federal government grant of almost $1.7 million.”
 Ms Mills, said.

-“It is especially concerning that Redimed and its newly created entity, Aboriginal Medical Care 360 was not required to go through the proper normal application process that all our 145 Members Aboriginal Health Services must always do.
+“It is especially concerning that Redimed and its newly created entity, Aboriginal Medical Care 360, was not required to go through the proper normal application process that all our 145 Member Aboriginal Health Services must always do.
 Where is the clinical accreditation all our organisations must have prior to receiving government funding?”
 Ms Mills said.